life-itself/web3/notes/market-fundamentalism.md

 ## Steel-Manning the Market Fundamentalism Position

-* Unregulated markets allow companies to so what they're supposed to do: maximize returns to shareholders.
+* Unregulated markets allow companies to do what they're supposed to do: maximize returns to shareholders.
   * [Friedman Doctrine](https://en.wikipedia.org/wiki/Friedman_doctrine)  applied to unregulated markets.
 Optimize for shareholder value.
     * Now we get to redefine shareholder to mean token holder, without any regulatory baggage from traditional markets.
     * Line must go up at any cost.
   * Crypto products are risk assets that have no fundamentals, but that’s not necessarily a problem because you can make money on trading them.
-    * There other financial products (ETNs - exchange traded notes, volatility swaps) many of which are intrinsically negative-sum and high-risk as well, these are allowed in markets … so why shouldn’t crypto be.
+    * There are other financial products (ETNs - exchange traded notes, volatility swaps) many of which are intrinsically negative-sum and high-risk as well, these are allowed in markets … so why shouldn’t crypto be.
       * [Credit Suisse defends controversial financial product at the center of the market turmoil](https://www.cnbc.com/2018/02/07/credit-suisse-defends-controversial-xiv-etn-amid-market-turmoil.html)
-* Markets are likeable to evolution; they have no moral quality.
+* Markets are comparable to evolution; they have no moral quality.
-  * Markets are a mechanism likeable to evolution: they [select](../concepts/price-formation.md) for fitness and success
+  * Markets are a mechanism comparable to evolution: they [select](../concepts/price-formation.md) for fitness and success
   * If I'm allowed to trade products that are massively [asymmetric](../concepts/asymmetric-information.md) and disadvantageous to retail traders (individual, non-professional market participants) then I can and I will => it will eliminate those inefficient players (it punishes unfitness and rewards fitness)
   * Even if I know it’s a [greater fool asset](../concepts/greater-fool-theory), if I have access to non-public information and more capital I can (and should) use it and exit before the other fools.
     * Some people legitimately did make money trading on [bubbles](../concepts/bubble.md): South Sea Bubble, Dotcom Bubble, Tulip Mania